jailbirt/theeye-docs/docs/core-concepts/tasks/taskNotifications.md

-*This type of task is responsible for sending messages inside and outside theeye*
+*This type of tasks are responsible for sending messages inside and outside theeye*

 | UI Property | API Property | Type        | Description |
 | ---         | ---          | ---         | --- |